polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

   </figcaption>
 </figure>

-In the following, we want to use Support Vector Regression (SVR) for model building.

-## Support Vector Regression
+## Build a first model - Support Vector Regression

+In order to be able to understand the following hyperparameter optimisation steps, I will briefly describe the Support Vector Regression, how it works and the associated hyperparameters.
+If you are familiar with the
+Support Vector Regression feel free to skip the following section.

-The functionality of the Support Vector Regression (SVR) is based on the Support Vector Machine (SVM) and will first be explained with a simple example.
-We are looking for the linear function:
+The functionality of the Support Vector Regression (SVR) is based on the Support Vector Machine (SVM).
+Basically we are looking for the linear function:

+$$ \nabla_\boldsymbol{x} J(\boldsymbol{x}) $$

+⟨w, x⟩ describes the cross product.
+The goal of SV Regression is to find a straight line as model for the data points whereas the parameters of the straight line should be defined in such a way that the line is as ‘flat’ as possible.
+This can be achieved by minimizing the norm: [Wei18][Ber85]

+$$ \nabla_\boldsymbol{x} J(\boldsymbol{x}) $$

+For the model building process it does not matter how far the data points are from the modeled straight line as long as they are within a defined range (-ϵ to +ϵ).
+Deviations that exceed the specified limit ϵ are not allowed.

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/function_of_support_vector_regression_slack_variable.png" style="width:100%">